12 Jul Instinctually Intact

 Coaching Instinct

-You have your instincts, and I have mine.
-I am not interested in making you over into one of me when we work together.
-I am interested in helping you see and get out of the way of who you are so you can have what you come to me for.
+My instinctual intactness shows up strongly when we coach.
+When we coach, I am clear that you have your instinctual boundaries just like I have mine.
+I am not coaching you to make you like me, I am helping you see and get out of the way of who you are so you can have what you want in life, which is what you came to me for.

-Everything I know and teach as a coach I try to give away free in these blog posts.
+What I know and teach as a coach, I give away free in these blog posts.

 That stops now.
 Instinct is a vital intelligence.
-As a coach, my job is to honor your instincts and help you
+As a coach, part of my job is to honor your instincts and help you

 your instincts.